Brain Wave (character): Fictional character biography

-Years later, the Ultra-Humanite recruited Brain Wave, the Monocle, the Rag Doll, the Psycho-Pirate, the Mist, and four villains from Earth-1 (the Plant Master, the Signalman, the Cheetah, and Killer Frost) into a new Secret Society of Super Villains.
+Years later, Ultra-Humanite recruited Brain Wave, the Monocle, Rag Doll, Psycho-Pirate, Mist, and four villains from Earth-One (Plant Master, Signalman, Cheetah, and Killer Frost) into a new Secret Society of Super Villains.
 He had devised a machine that, with the sacrifice of 10 heroes from the Justice Society and Justice League to be held in stasis (five from each team), all the heroes on one of their Earths would disappear.
 Each villain then was assigned to dispose of his long-time nemesis.
-Brain Wave easily defeated Johnny Thunder and brought him to the Ultra-Humanite.
-The captured heroes were dispatched to Limbo, clearing Earth of costumed heroes, but the Ultra-Humanite had deceived the Earth-One villains into helping by telling them they had an equal chance of their Earth being purged of heroes.
-When the Earth-One villains found out they had been lied to, the Ultra-Humanite sent them to Limbo too to get rid of them.
+Brain Wave easily defeated Johnny Thunder and brought him to Ultra-Humanite.
+The captured heroes were dispatched to Limbo, clearing Earth of costumed heroes, but Ultra-Humanite had deceived the Earth-One villains into helping by telling them they had an equal chance of their Earth being purged of heroes.
+When the Earth-One villains found out they had been lied to, Ultra-Humanite sent them to Limbo too to get rid of them.
 While the Earth-Two villains waged a massive crime wave on their hero-free world, the Earth-One villains rescued the captured heroes in Limbo.
-The balance of heroes on Earth-Two was restored, and the freed heroes quickly defeated the Ultra-Humanite and his Earth-Two cronies.
-The Ultra-Humanite, Brain Wave, the Psycho-Pirate, the Monocle, the Rag Doll and the Mist were imprisoned in Limbo.
+The balance of heroes on Earth-Two was restored, and the freed heroes quickly defeated Ultra-Humanite and his Earth-Two cronies.
+Ultra-Humanite, Brain Wave, Psycho-Pirate, Monocle, Rag Doll, and Mist were imprisoned in Limbo.

-While trapped there, the Ultra-Humanite, with Brain Wave's psychic assistance, made contact with himself in the past, when he occupied the body of Dolores Winters in 1942.
-The Ultra-Humanite taught himself a way to open a portal to Limbo in the 1940s.
-The Ultra-Humanite escaped back into 1983.
-The Ultra-Humanite convinced his 1942 counterpart to team with that day's versions of his teammates, plus her own recruits.
-The Ultra-Humanite then acquired the Power Stone and used its power, along with her minions, to attack and defeat the All-Star Squadron.
-To their dismay, the Ultra-Humanite chose to recruit Infinity Inc., the sons, daughters and mentees of the Justice Society, to use as his brainwashed attack force.
+While trapped there, Ultra-Humanite, with Brain Wave's psychic assistance, made contact with himself in the past, when he occupied the body of Dolores Winters in 1942.
+Ultra-Humanite taught himself a way to open a portal to Limbo in the 1940s.
+Ultra-Humanite escaped back into 1983.
+Ultra-Humanite convinced his 1942 counterpart to team with that day's versions of his teammates, plus her own recruits.
+Ultra-Humanite then acquired the Power Stone and used its power, along with her minions, to attack and defeat the All-Star Squadron.
+To their dismay, Ultra-Humanite chose to recruit Infinity Inc., the sons, daughters and mentees of the Justice Society, to use as his brainwashed attack force.
 He wanted them to kill their own parents/mentors before they could sire the very children who were sent to kill them.
 He sent them back through time, only to have Brain Wave and Merry Pemberton's own son follow them and join with the All-Star Squadron to defeat them.
-There were simply too many heroes for the Ultra-Humanite, Brain Wave and company to handle, and they were beaten back into Limbo.
+There were simply too many heroes for Ultra-Humanite, Brain Wave and company to handle, and they were beaten back into Limbo.